We may get commissions for purchases made through links in this post.

 Take your time reading the articles recommended below and visit our Feline Nutrition forum for more advice.
 If Kitty is a senior or has any specific health problems, consult your vet about her diet as well.

-- Choosing The Right Food for Your Cat and you
+- Choosing The Right Food for Your Cat

 - What Makes the Best Canned Cat Food?

 - How to Choose the Right Dry Cat Food

 6. Scratching Posts

 Your cat will scratch things.
 It’s a natural part of being a cat.
 Unless you want that “thing” to be your couch, you should offer her a good scratching post, preferably more than one.